rcoleworld/reddit-sentiment-analysis/README.md

 ```
 Since our feature set was larger this did not make much of a difference for us.

 Another preprocessing step would be to remove symbols.
-A simple python regular expression for this is:
+A simple Python regular expression for this is:

 ```Python
 import re